Configure Redis for default and page cache

 ]

-In case you are using the preload feature with the L2 cache, do not forget to add the :hash suffix to your keys, since L2 cache only transfers the hash of the data, not the data itself:
+When using the preload feature with an L2 cache, you must add the :hash suffix to your keys.
+The L2 cache transfers only the hash of the data, not the actual data.

 'preload_keys' => [